genecro/jflashcards/README.md

 # Automated Japanese flashcard creation tool

-(Disclaimer: My goal with this tool was to write it as quickly as possible to help save time making flashcards to study kanji.
-For now it is messy and requires the input files to be formatted a specific way.
-In the future I may clean it up and make it more generalized, but for now it is presented as is.)

 I wanted to create a deck of flash cards, one for each kanji that may appear on the JLPT N1.
 The back (answer side) would just contain the kanji.
 The front would have a few words that each contain the kanji of the current card.
 I wanted the current kanji to be replaced by hiragana in square brackets showing its reading.
 Example:

 Front: <br />